 Sharing knowledge occurs when people are genuinely interested in helping one another develop new capacities for action; it is about creating learning processes.

 Knowledge Sharing is the second level and is sometimes known as peer learning.
-It is about people sharing their knowledge, peer-to-peer learning tools such as peer assists, after-action reviews, and communities of practice, and making personal knowledge explicit through activities like blogging and populating wikis and then sharing this information.
+It is about people sharing their knowledge, peer-to-peer learning tools such as peer assists, after-action reviews, and communities of practice, and making personal knowledge explicit through activities like blogging and populating wikis, and then sharing this information.

-Although formal training/education is not generally seen as part of KM, if it is, then it would be included in this level.
+Although formal training/education is not generally seen as part of KM, if it is, it would be included in this level.

 3. Sensemaking, Decision Making, and Innovation